 The Centers for Disease Control and Prevention’s National Vital Statistics Report indicates that Louisiana had a divorce rate of 2.4 divorces per 1,000 inhabitants in 2019.
 Whether it is a divorce or legal separation, marriage dissolution is often an emotional experience that has huge ramifications for your family, children, and finances.
 Fortunately, an uncontested divorce offers a peaceful and cheaper way to dissolve a marriage while resolving key divorce issues.

 At the Law Office of Robert B. Dunlap, I have the experience and resources to guide you through the complexities of divorce proceedings.
 As your legal counsel, I can evaluate your circumstances and help you understand your available options.
-I can also help you resolve key matters in your uncontested divorce, including proper division, child custody, child support, and spousal support.
+I can also help you resolve key matters in your uncontested divorce, including community property division, child custody, child support, and spousal support.
 As an experienced Louisiana family law attorney, I will offer you the detailed counsel and advocacy you need to make critical decisions and walk you through the process from start to finish.

 What is an Uncontested Divorce?